TAR-IT/MPTube3/README.md

-# MPT3.py - a YouTube-to-MP3-converter script
+# MPy3 - a YouTube-to-MP3-converter
 This is a handy little tool for converting YouTube videos to mp3 files using PyTube and FFMPEG.
 I decided to upload this to GiHub, since there is many unsatisfying solutions to this problem for daily usage.
 Many of the solutions I tried destroyed the MP3 header so that no meta attributes (Titel, Artist etc.) could be set for the files.